Big Belly Smart IT

 Trash Talk: Bigbelly’s Smart Waste Revolution Sweeps the Globe

 In a world drowning in garbage, one company is cleaning up – literally.
-Bigbelly, the smart waste management pioneer, is experiencing accelerated growth as it turns heads and empties bins with unprecedented efficiency.
+Bigbelly, the smart waste management pioneer, is turning heads and emptying bins with unprecedented efficiency.

 Bigbelly’s journey began in 2003 with a simple goal: make garbage collection smarter.
 Fast forward to 2014, and this Massachusetts-based company has become the talk of the town – every town, that is.